DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

 # Install via Operator

-This page explains how to install Hwameistor using the Hwameistor Operator.
-Once installed, the Operator automatically starts the necessary Hwameistor components.
+This article introduces how to install Hwameistor through the Hwameistor Operator on the platform interface.
+After installing the Operator, it will automatically launch the Hwameistor-related components.
+The HwameiStor Operator is responsible for the following:

+- Full lifecycle management (LCM) of all components:
+    - LocalDiskManager
+    - LocalStorage
+    - Scheduler
+    - AdmissionController
+    - VolumeEvictor
+    - Exporter
+    - Apiserver
+    - Graph UI
+- Configuring node disks for different purposes and use cases
+- Automatically discovering the type of node disks and creating HwameiStor storage pools accordingly
+- Automatically creating corresponding StorageClasses based on the configuration and features of the HwameiStor system

 ## Prerequisites